BradleyMarie/bradleymarie.github.io/about.md

 in the stack.
 At Amazon and Google, my time has primarily been spent working with distributed systems.
 In the Amazon world, that meant web services which interact via HTTP and store their data in NoSQL backends.
-At Google, that means Stubby and and magical distributed database backends like Spanner.</p>
+At Google, that means Stubby and magical distributed database backends like Spanner.</p>

 <p>On the other end of the spectrum, my time at Microsoft was spent fixing issues
 across the Windows codebase that issues that impact an individual client.
 To give a sense of